konigra99/sap-x-btcpayserver/README.md

    - btcpayserver comes with a bitcoin fullnode, a lightning node and a Store

-2. Configure your btcpayserver and make it reachable via the internet 2.1 Configure the following list:
+2. Configure your btcpayserver and make it reachable via the internet

+2.1 Configure the following list:
    - a Store (this is important for the API calls)
    - a bitcoin fullnode
    - a lightning node
    - bitcoin and fiat exchange rate source (in my case, Kraken)
    - the checkout appearance (in my case, in the look of SAP)
-       - a admin user and a API key (you can setup a dedicated "read only" and "create invoice"-only technical user with an API key for extra security)
+   - an admin user and a API key (you can setup a dedicated "read only" and "create invoice"-only technical user with an API key for extra security)
    - depending on your setup:
       - give it an URL via your DNS provider (important for the Destination settings in SAP environment)
       - a certificate for secure https connection (important for the transaction STRUST in your SAP environment)
       - take care of your firewall within SAP (create an exception rule for your btcpayserver, so the SAP connection can be established)

 4. Within your SAP environment, take the following steps:
    - create a Destination to your btcpayserver in t-code SM59